 Racisms Disease and Healing Deferred in America

 The deadly toll of victims is huge and the search for an answer remains unfinished.
-For those of us living with any level of connection to the casualties it is natural to be sensitive and ready to treat the killing, unfortunately that is where much likeness’ end.
+For those of us living with any level of connection to the casualties, it is natural to be sensitive and ready to treat the killing, unfortunately, that is where much likeness’ ends.

-To emancipate from our relationship is with racism takes confession, honesty and recognizing where trauma lives in your personal world.
+To emancipate from our relationship is with racism takes confession, honesty, and recognizing where trauma lives in your world.
 Healing from this disease will show all of us the beauty behind the pain we must endure to become free.

 by B. Mchie